Meet Our 2019 Board of Directors:

 Luba Seliavski (2016),

-Randy Stoker (2018),is an Assistant United States Attorney and a member of the South Hampton Roads Bar Association.
+is an Assistant United States Attorney and a member of the South Hampton Roads Bar Association.
 Randy graduated from the United States Military Academy and earned a law degree from Duke University.
 Randy is currently in the U.S. Navy Reserves as a JAG.
 Randy is Chair of the Personnel Committee.

-Dr. Alok Verma (2015),is the Ray Ferrari Professor and Chair of the Engineering Technology Department at Old Dominion University.
+is the Ray Ferrari Professor of the Engineering Technology Department at Old Dominion University.
 Verma holds a B.S. in Aeronautical Engineering from IIT Kanpur, a MS in Engineering Mechanics, and PhD in Mechanical Engineering from ODU.